GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..
 Note::

-  I add a minus sign so the earth spinns in the correct sense.
+  I add a minus sign so the earth spins in the correct sense.

 ..  youtube:: sagKzhI88tU